 The above three solutions to the problem of how to send large files via email could work well for you if you and your whole team use Gmail, Outlook, or iCloud email.
 If you need an option for sending large files that works with a wider variety of platforms, another option might be preferable.

 Filestage is design collaboration software built to simplify client feedback loops and allow for easier collaboration on big creative projects, and it is also an excellent tool for when you need to send bigger files via email.
-Within Filestage, you can upload different files and share each file via an emailed link.
+Within Filestage, you can upload different files (also video) and share each file via an emailed link online.
 When the client or co-worker clicks the link, the document opens and is ready for feedback.
 In addition to sharing documents over email, you can directly invite reviewers from within the Filestage platform.

 Because Filestage was designed specifically for client feedback, review and approval processes and business collaboration, if you are looking to send large video files or other large files over email for business purposes, you may find that this software integrates easily with your existing processes.